commercialhaskell/stack/doc/install_and_upgrade.md

         $HOME/.local/bin
         ~~~

-        If you don't have that directory in your PATH, you may need to update
+        If you do not have that directory in your PATH, you may need to update
         your PATH.
 That can be done by editing the `~/.bashrc` file.

     === "Windows"